Welcome to Billy’s Crash Helmets!

 So far it’s been purgatory.
 The sites I’ve been looking at either seem to be full of techno-babble talking about triple layered this and dynamic airflow that – and it’s not really the sort of info that makes much sense to me.
 Plus, I really want to know that I’m getting a good deal and there doesn’t seem to be anywhere that fills me with confidence that I’m getting one.

-At the moment, we’ve only got Sportsbike shop affiliate links on the site (and a few to FC Moto in Germany) – and if you click through from our site to theirs and buy something, we get a small percentage of the sale at no extra cost to you (cheers!).
+At the moment, we’ve got links to a handful of retailers – if you click through from our site to theirs and buy something, we get a small percentage of the sale at no extra cost to you (cheers!).

-We’ll look at lots of crash helmets – but I reckon that if you’re going to wear a crash helmet, it might as well be one which is tested as thoroughly as possible – so from about Jan ’14 we’ve focused only on crash helmets that score either a 4 or 5 star Sharp Rating (where they perform well as useable, everyday helmets too).
-That said, our overall review scoring you’ll find at the bottom of each review looks at a few different factors, with SHARP rating just one of them.
+We’ll look at lots of crash helmets – but I reckon that if you’re going to wear a crash helmet, it might as well be one which is tested as thoroughly as possible – so from about Jan ’14 we’ve focused heavily on crash helmets that score either a 4 or 5 star Sharp safety rating (where they perform well as useable, everyday helmets too).

 Note, where a helmet hasn’t been reviewed but where we think it’ll score highly for safety (usually based on overall safety performance of the brand or similar helmets in the range) we’ll probably still include a review.